Ninghong-W/NinghongW_dataviz_portfolio/README.md

 This is my public portfolio for Telling Stories with Data at CMU!
 Here's where all my cool work will go.
 You should probably hire me.

 # About me
-Hi!
-I am Ninghong Wei, a second year MAM student.
-I come from China, Chengdu.
+Hi, I’m Ninghong Wei, a Master of Arts Management student at Carnegie Mellon University, Heinz College.
+I’m originally from Chengdu, China, and I earned my bachelor’s degree in Arts Management at the Beijing Dance Academy.
+I’m passionate about dance (Chinese ethnic and folk dance, Chinese classical dance, and ballet) and also enjoy playing the piano.
+This past summer, I had the chance to explore pottery-making, which was a wonderful new experience.

 # What I hope to learn
-Data Visualization!
+I am taking the course learning Telling Story With Data right now.
 I hope that by the end of this class I will be able to better use data to help me make decisions and judgements.

 # Portfolio